 If your dog has experienced a stressful event, it’s very common for him to pant and shake.
 Especially in new environments or around foreign stimuli which may cause fear or anxiety in dogs.
-Loud sounds like fireworks or exposure to new people and other dogs may result in sudden fear and leave your pup shaking.
 While dogs respond to foreign stimuli differently, it’s important for you to be aware of what may have caused the fear or trauma and remove it from your dog’s environment.
 Taking away the stressor or removing your dog from a stress-inducing situation is always the most effective prevention method.

 Much like humans, dog’s can experience sudden changes in behavior.
 This can be a scary situation when you aren’t sure of the cause.
 Unfortunately, while panting and shaking can be more common in senior dogs, excessive panting and shaking are usually indicative of a health problem or some form of emotional distress.
 The most common cause is overheating or heat stroke, but any of the above explanations may be the culprit.
 If your four-legged companion is experiencing any of these issues, react quickly and contact your vet as soon as possible.

 - Werber, Jeff.
 “Is It an Emergency?
 Shivering, Lethargy, and More.”
 Pet Health Network, Accessed 3 Jan.
 2019.www.pethealthnetwork.com/dog-health/dog-diseases-conditions-a-z/it-emergency-shivering-lethargy-and-more.